Sarah Powers: Personal life

-She is married with Ty Powers, who she met when aged 18.
+She is married with Ty Powers.
 They have a daughter and live in the San Francisco Bay Area.

 Insight Yoga

 Insight Yoga, introduced by Powers's 2008 book of that name, balances Yin Yoga with conventional 'Yang' yoga, and integrates both with Chinese Medicine, in particular its meridian lines, and with the Vipassana meditation style of Buddhism, emphasising mindfulness.
 Powers describes the integration with Chinese Medicine as making her yoga practice more skilful, "like learning to be my own personal acupuncturist—only without the needles".